 Sometimes it takes a child to say what no adult will — the emperor has no clothes and the medical field has no cure for PTSD.
 The conventional mental health system offers diagnoses and medications, but the mere labeling and numbing of symptoms does not equate to genuine healing.
 Terror and horror persist in the hearts and minds of victims and witnesses, both.
 The good news is,

 All healing is essentially the release from fear.

 Healing is always certain.

 We can do it ourselves.
 Fact is, we must.
-No one else can.
+No one else can do it for us; they don’t know what we have been through.
 Here is where we start.
 Here is where we learn to release the fear that has tied our minds and bodies into knots.
 Here is where we learn how to let go of fear.

 We learn the principles of self-healing.
 We practice with ourselves and one another.
 We address one memory, one pain, one tense muscle at a time.
 Soon we are free of the shudder, the revulsion, the horror, the past.
 We feel real peace again.
 We have taken back our lives.